 Sir Bani Yas was originally settled by the Bani Yas tribe, but they left in the early 20th century when freshwater was in danger of running out.
 Then, the founder of the United Arab Emirates, Sheikh Zayed bin Sultan Al Nahyan, proposed that the area should become a nature preserve and animal sanctuary, planting thousands of mangrove trees, rehabilitating the island, and opening luxury resorts to encourage tourism to the island.
 Sir Bani Yas as we know it today was born.
 See the national animal of the UAE, the once nearly-extinct Arabian oryx, roam freely here.
 Enjoy the island’s cragged but beautiful dunes, and enjoy a sense of seclusion while you’re among rich animal and plant life.

 There’s a Welcome Center and some souvenir shacks available on the beach near the Sir Bani Yas tender port, but there’s no dedicated cruise port.
 You’ll be close to the resort and the beach, so you can easily spend your day in Sir Bani Yas lounging close to the ship.
 If you do want to venture out on a shore excursion, experts from your ship will direct you to the Welcome Center, which is where all excursions depart from.

-Local transportation in Sir Bani Yas is minimal, so your best bet for seeing the sights is through a private tour or by booking an inclusive Celebrity shore excursion, which takes care of transportation into Sir Bani Yas for you on the island.
+Local transportation in Sir Bani Yas is minimal, so your best bet for seeing the sights is with a shore excursion.

 There’s very little shopping on the island other than a couple of souvenir spots near the tender port.
 Since Sir Bani Yas is primarily a resort town, you’ll do better shopping at one of the other stops along your India cruise for a more luxe experience.